-Crowdstreet is a real estate investing platform that gives investors direct access to individual commercial real estate investment opportunities, allowing you to review, compare, and personally choose the deals that meet your own investment criteria.
-Since investments in residential real estate have become challenging, it is great to have access to commercial real estate as a diversifier.
+EquityMultiple is a real estate investing platform that gives accredited investors direct access to individual commercial real estate investment opportunities, allowing you to review, compare, and personally choose the deals that meet your investment criteria.
+Join EquityMultiple with low minimums of only $5,000 investment.
+I don’t see the government overreach in commerical as much as residential.

 Readers, how do you expect the government would react during the next recession?

 Do you still consider residential real estate investment as a good opportunity for Financial Freedom Countdown?
 Is commercial real estate a better option for the future?

 John came from a third world country to the US with only $1,000 not knowing anyone; guided by an immigrant dream.
 In 12 years, he achieved his retirement number.